Raaghashree/Pattern-Based-Insider-Threat-Detection-Using-Machine-Learning/README.md

 - It strengthens internal threat visibility where SIEM systems may be unavailable or limited in analytical capabilities.

 This detection framework provides a proactive and intelligent solution to detect insider threats in static or conventional IT infrastructures, offering scalable protection even in non-cloud-native contexts.

+# Future Enhancements

+- Real-Time Log Integration: Extend support for live ingestion from syslogs, Windows Event Logs, or SIEM connectors.

+- User Behavior Profiling (UBA): Incorporate session-level analysis to better capture context-based anomalies.

+- Alert Prioritization: Use risk-based scoring to rank incidents based on severity and asset criticality.

+- Integration Ready: Design for plug-and-play compatibility with existing monitoring tools such as Splunk, ELK Stack, or custom dashboards.